MehreenMalik/frontend-nanodegree-resume/README.md

 Each string has a title that describes how it should be used.
 For instance, `HTMLworkStart` should be the first `<div>` in the Work section of the resume. `HTMLschoolLocation` contains a `%data%` placeholder which should be replaced with the location of one of your schools.

-### Your process:
+### My resume:
 The resume has four distinct sections: work, education, projects and a header with biographical information.
-You’ll need to:

 1. ResumeBuilder contains four JavaScript objects, each one representing a different resume section.